RobertL31/fuddly/docs/source/tutorial.rst

 as previously explained.

 .. note::
-   You can use disruptors with a ``replay_*`` command.
-However if these disruptors are stateful, you should issue the command only once.
-Then, if you want to walk through the stateful disruptor, you only have to switch to a ``send``-like command, and use as generator name the string ``NOGEN``
+   You can use operators with a ``replay_*`` command.
+However if these operators are stateful, you should issue the command only once.
+Then, if you want to walk through the stateful operator, you only have to switch to a ``send``-like command, and use as generator name the string ``NOGEN``

    For instance::